felixgro/framez/README.md

 Now, you can render an image gallery using the `[framez]` shortcode with the registered directory key:

 ```
-[framez directory="directory1" perpage="20" startpage="0" loadmore="true"]
+[framez gallery="my-gallery-1" perpage="20" startpage="0" loadmore="true"]
 ```
 > [!NOTE]
-> `directory` is the only required attribute on this shortcode, the others have defaults which are shown in the example above
+> `gallery` is the only required attribute on this shortcode, the others have defaults which are shown in the example above

 ## Roadmap
 * [ ] Add support for custom storage locations (custom server directory)